-The Department’s Data Protection Policy sets out the steps to be taken by the Department of Education and Skills when processing personal data.
+The Department’s Data Protection Policy sets out the steps to be taken by the Department of Education when processing personal data.

 The GDPR provides the following rights for individuals:

 The Data Protection Commissioner has prepared a Guide to the Rights of Individuals under the General Data Protection Regulation (GDPR)

 Under Article 15 of the General Data Protection Regulation, you have a right to obtain a copy of any personal information relating to you.
 To access a copy of personal data held by the Department, in relation to you, please complete the Subject Access Request (SAR) Application Form.
 The completed form, along with some photographic identification (passport, drivers licence or Public Service Card) together with proof of address (utility bill, official letter) should be returned to the Department’s Data Protection Officer, please see contact details below.